Skip to content

 Crucial Difference: Hidden vs. Destroyed Data

-This difference reflects two philosophies of survival: Sovereign prioritizes data preservation, while HighRisk prioritizes absolute elimination.
-Choosing the wrong tier could result in either unnecessary data loss or insufficient protection, making this decision critical for users facing varying threat levels.
+This difference reflects two philosophies of survival: Sovereign prioritizes preservation, while HighRisk prioritizes deletion of the marked sensitive Spaces.
+Choosing the wrong tier could result in either unnecessary data loss or insufficient protection.

 Scenarios Where Plausible Deniability May Not Be Suitable

-In these cases, Sovereign’s DuressDecoy Mode offers robust protection without the risk of irreversible loss, balancing security and continuity.
+In these cases, Sovereign’s DuressDecoy offers protection without the same deletion risk.

 Who Should Use HighRisk?